 Heating up world food production

-A Callaghan Innovation-developed process recovering carbon dioxide from the burning of forestry waste and feeding it to plants is set to boost global fruit and vegetable supply.
+A Callaghan Innovation-developed process that recovers carbon dioxide from the burning of forestry waste and feeds it to plants is set to boost global fruit and vegetable supply.

 At a glance

 What may be less well understood is that plants grow faster when there’s more CO2.
-In fact, commercial growers pump CO2 into their greenhouses to increase yields, and most operations would be unviable without the gas injection.
+In fact, commercial growers pump CO2 into their greenhouses to increase yields, and most operations would not be viable without this gas injection.

-Now a process developed by a Callaghan Innovation scientist is set to provide the world’s greenhouse operators with a readily available, cost-effective and environmentally friendly way of giving their crops both more CO2 and renewable heat.
+Now a process developed by a Callaghan Innovation scientist is set to provide the world’s greenhouse operators with a readily available, cost-effective and environmentally friendly way to give their crops both more CO2 and renewable heat.

 Hot Lime Labs is a spinout from Callaghan Innovation’s Research and Technical Services (RTS) division.

-Researcher Vlatko Materic had been working on ways to extract CO2 from burning emissions using heated limestone.
-Initially his research focused on reducing pollution from power plants, until he realised that he needed to flip the economics around – while power plants don’t necessarily want to pay money to emit less CO2, greenhouse growers will pay to receive more CO2.
+Researcher Dr Vlatko Materic had been working on ways to extract CO2 from burning emissions using heated limestone.
+Initially his research focused on reducing pollution from power plants, until he realised that he needed to flip the economics around; while power plants don’t necessarily want to pay money to emit less CO2, greenhouse operators will pay to receive more CO2.